On the classification of normal G-varieties with spherical orbits: Introduction

 Following the philosophy in \cite{AHS08}, applications of our construction are expected where the combinatorics of toric varieties have proved their usefulness.
 We refer the reader to \cite{AIPSV12, Per14} for surveys on the geometry of spherical varieties and $\TT$-varieties.
 Especially in Theorem \ref{t-divisor1}, we explicitly describe the divisor class group of a normal $G$-variety $X$ with spherical orbits in terms of its colored divisorial fan (see \cite[Theorem 4.22]{FZ03}, \cite[Corollary 3.15]{PS11}, \cite[Corollary 2.12]{LT16} for former cases).
 Using the Riemann-Hurwitz formula for finite coverings of algebraic varieties, we give an explicit description of the Weil divisor $\sharp F\cdot K_{X}$ (see Theorem \ref{t-canonical}), where $K_{X}$ is a canonical divisor of $X$.
 The calculation is expressed in terms of the ramification indices of the quotient map by $F$.
 In particular, this formula is a first step toward the classification of Fano varieties in this setting as it was studied in some particular cases in \cite{Bat94, Pas08, Pas10, Sus14, GH17}.
 We believe that the combinatorial description developed in this article can be useful for describing the deformation theory of spherical varieties as in \cite{AB05, AB06}.
 We also refer to \cite{Arz97b, Arz02a, Arz02b} for other results on the geometry of normal $G$-varieties with spherical orbits. \\

 {\bf Content of the article.} Let us give a brief summary of the contents of each section.
 In Section \ref{sec-prel}, we introduce the notation for reductive group actions by following the viewpoint of the Luna-Vust theory.
-Section \ref{s-combi} establishes Theorem \ref{t-un} and Theorem \ref{t-deux} in the case where the $G$-equivariant birational type is trivial.
+Section \ref{s-combi} establishes Theorem B and Theorem C in the case where the $G$-equivariant birational type is trivial.
 We also introduce combinatorial tools such as the concept of colored polyhedral divisor.
-In Section \ref{sec-3class}, we investigate the equivariant birational classification of a normal $G$-variety with spherical orbits and in particular we prove Theorem \ref{t-deux}.
-Finally, in Sections \ref{sec-Weil} and \ref{s-canclass} we provide some applications.
+In Section \ref{sec-3class}, we investigate the equivariant birational classification of a normal $G$-variety with spherical orbits and in particular we prove Theorem C. Finally, in Sections \ref{sec-Weil} and \ref{s-canclass} we provide some applications.
 We determine the divisor class group of a normal $G$-variety with spherical orbits in \ref{t-divisor1} and obtain information on the canonical class in the last section. \\

 {\em Acknowledgments.} We are extremely grateful to the referee for her (or his) careful remarks that improved a lot the presentation in a previous version.
 We warmly thank Ivan Arzhantsev and Roman Avdeev for useful discussions, and David Bradley-Williams for many corrections.
 We also warmly thank Hendrik S\"uss for e-mail exchanges and for allowing us to use his pictures of divisorial fans.
-This research was supported by the Max Planck Institute for Mathematics of Bonn and by the Heinrich Heine University of D\"usseldorf. \\
+This research was supported by the Max Planck Institute for Mathematics of Bonn and by the Heinrich Heine University of D\"usseldorf.
+This research was also conducted in the framework of the research training group \emph{GRK 2240: Algebro-geometric Methods in Algebra, Arithmetic and Topology}, which is funded by the DFG. \\

 {\bf Notation.} By a \emph{variety} (resp. a \emph{linear algebraic group}) we mean an integral separated scheme (resp. an affine group scheme) of finite type over $k$.
 All subgroups of a linear algebraic group are assumed to be closed.
 Let $X$ be an integral scheme of finite type over $k$.
 We denote by $k[X] = \Gamma(X, \mathcal{O}_{X})$ the algebra of regular global functions.
 Moreover, $k(X)$ is the field of rational functions on $X$ which is by definition the residue field of the generic point of $X$.